12 Natural Cold Remedies for Kids

 A cool-mist humidifier goes a long way in relieving dry, stuffed up nasal passages by adding moisture to a room.
 G.K, a Philadelphia mom of two boys, five and seven, says, "I've got a humidifier in each of their rooms and turn them on at the first sign of a cold.
 Helps every time.
 I just have to remind myself to clean them after each use."
 She makes an important point, here.
 While a humidifier can help relieve congestion, mold and mildew can build up and be sprayed into the air if not cleaned properly each and every time.

 Keeping your child hydrated is essential to flush out germs, so push such drinks as water, fruit juices, herbal teas and broth.
 Jell-O is another option as are cooling, soothing ice pops.
-Milk is okay, too; that it thickens mucus is a disproven old wives' tale.
+Milk is okay, too; that it thickens mucus is a debunked old wives' tale.

 Grandma was right when she prescribed a cup of chicken soup for a cold-and the good news is, whether it's homemade or store bought makes no difference.
 The steam helps loosen congestion and the broth hydrates.
 Studies have also found that the chicken and other ingredients in the soup actually have an anti-inflammatory effect-a very good thing, since inflammation causes coughs and stuffed-up noses.

 Shower Steam or Warm Baths